 a.
-Number and total amount of guaranteed bonuses awarded during for the FY 21-22: NIL (no new joining of Whole Time Directors / Chief Executive Officer / Other Risk Takers- MD & CEO, SVP & Above in FY21-22) 12 Lac joining Bonus awarded to one of the MRT during the FY2021-22.
+Number and total amount of guaranteed bonuses awarded during Q1 of the FY 22-23:

+NIL (no new joining of Whole Time Directors / Chief Executive Officer / Other Risk Takers- MD & CEO, SVP & Above in Q1)

 b.
 Details of severance pay, in addition to accrued benefits, if any: